AFL Injuries

 • Meniscus injury

-When To See a Physiotherapist
+When Should You See a Physiotherapist?

 • Pain that persists beyond a few sessions or keeps returning

-• Reduced speed, jump power, or confidence to cut, tackle, or mark
+• Reduced speed, jump power or confidence to cut, tackle or mark

-• Symptoms that worsen with training load, or flare the next day
+• Symptoms that worsen with training load or flare the next day

-• Recurring hamstring, calf, groin, ankle, or knee symptoms
+• Recurring hamstring, calf, groin, ankle or knee symptoms

-Injury Prevention Tips (AFL)
+Injury Prevention Tips for AFL

-• Progress hamstring strength with both hip-dominant and knee-dominant patterns
+• Progress hamstring strength with both hip-dominant and knee-dominant patterns.

-• Train single-leg strength and trunk control for cutting and landing
+• Train single-leg strength and trunk control for cutting and landing.

-• Practise deceleration and change-of-direction technique when fresh
+• Practise deceleration and change-of-direction technique when fresh.

-• Use jump-and-land drills to improve knee alignment and control
+• Use jump-and-land drills to improve knee alignment and control.

-• Manage contact load in training, especially in congested weeks
+• Manage contact load in training, especially in congested weeks.

-• Maintain calf capacity with calf raises and ankle stiffness work
+• Maintain calf capacity with calf raises and ankle stiffness work.

-• Prioritise sleep and recovery during pre-season and finals pushes
+• Prioritise sleep and recovery during pre-season and finals pushes.

 Returning Safely to AFL

-FAQs
+AFL Injury FAQs

 What are the most common AFL injuries?